Richabanker/enhancements/keps/sig-api-machinery/4020-unknown-version-interoperability-proxy/README.md

 ## Proposal

-We will use the existing `StorageVersion` API to figure out which group, versions, and resources an apiserver can serve.
+We will use the existing [Aggregated Discovery](https://github.com/kubernetes/enhancements/blob/master/keps/sig-api-machinery/3352-aggregated-discovery/README.md) mechanism to fetch which group, versions and resources an apiserver can serve.

 API server change:
 * A new handler is added to the stack:

+  - A new handler is added to the stack:
-  - If the request is for a group/version/resource the apiserver doesn't have locally (we can use the StorageVersion API), it will proxy the request to one of the apiservers that is listed in the [ServerStorageVersion](https://github.com/kubernetes/kubernetes/blob/release-1.27/pkg/apis/apiserverinternal/types.go#L64) object.
-If an apiserver fails to respond, then we will return a 503 (there is a small possibility of a race between the controller registering the apiserver with the resources it can serve and receiving a request for a resource that is not yet available on that apiserver).
+If a request targets a group/version/resource the apiserver doesn't serve locally (requiring a discovery request, which could be optimized with caching), the apiserver will consult its informer cache of peer apiservers.
+This cache is populated and updated by an informer on apiserver lease objects.
+The informer's event handler performs remote discovery calls to each peer apiserver when its lease object is added or updated, ensuring the cache reflects the current state of each peer's served resources.
+The apiserver uses this cache to identify which peer serves the requested resource.
+Once it figures out a suitable peer to route the request to, it will proxy the request to that server.
+If that apiserver fails to respond, then we will return a 503 (there is a small possibility of a race between the controller registering the apiserver with the resources it can serve and receiving a request for a resource that is not yet available on that apiserver).

 * Discovery merging:

   - During upgrade or downgrade, it may be the case that no apiserver has a complete list of available resources.
 To fix the problems mentioned, it's necessary that discovery exactly matches the capability of the system.
-So, we will use the storage version objects to reconstruct a merged discovery document and serve that in all apiservers.
+So, we will use the remote [aggregate-discovery](https://github.com/kubernetes/enhancements/blob/master/keps/sig-api-machinery/3352-aggregated-discovery/README.md) calls to peer apiserver to reconstruct a merged discovery document and serve that in all apiservers.

     Why so much work?
     * Note that merely serving 503s at the right times does not solve the problem, for two reasons: controllers might get an incomplete discovery and therefore not ask about all the correct resources; and when they get 503 responses, although the controller can avoid doing something destructive, it also can't make progress and is stuck for the duration of the upgrade.
     * Likewise proxying but not merging the discovery document, or merging the discovery document but serving 503s instead of proxying, doesn't fix the problem completely.
 We need both safety against destructive actions and the ability for controllers to proceed and not block.

+* Version Aware Proxying:

+  - With [compatibility versions](https://github.com/kubernetes/enhancements/blob/master/keps/sig-architecture/4330-compatibility-versions/README.md) information available for kubernetes components, we can leverage that to perform version aware proxying between API servers, and ensure that a request is proxied to an eligible apiserver given that it was generated by a client compatible with the apiserver/s present in a cluster.
+Version aware proxying lets us ensure that requests from clients (possibly) expecting to use a feature introduced in later K8s versions,  are not incorrectly routed to apiservers at older versions

+  - We will add a new header in client requests to specify the compatibility version of the client

+  - We will publish [min-compatibility version](https://github.com/kubernetes/enhancements/blob/master/keps/sig-architecture/4330-compatibility-versions/README.md#--min-compatibility-version), binary-version of an apiserver as annotations in the apiserver-identity lease

 ### User Stories (Optional)